nalavo/AHV---Portfolio/README.md

 Clone this repository:
 git clone https://github.com/nalavo/AHV-Portfolio.git
 Open index.html in your browser to view the portfolio.
-All styling is handled via Tailwind CSS—no build step required.
+All styling is handled via Tailwind CSS — no build step required.
 📫 Contact

 For opportunities or questions, feel free to use the “Contact Me” button on the sidebar, or connect with me on LinkedIn and GitHub.